Unleash/unleash/website/docs/feature-flag-tutorials/golang/golang-examples.md

 slug: /feature-flag-tutorials/golang/examples
 ---

-In our [Go feature flag tutorial](/feature-flag-tutorials/golang), we implemented a simple feature flag that could be turned on and off.
-This document will walk you through some common examples of using feature flags in Go.
+In our [Go feature flag tutorial](/feature-flag-tutorials/go), we implemented a simple feature flag that could be turned on and off.
+This document will walk you through other examples of what can be achieved using feature flags in Go.

 We built many features into Unleash, our open-source feature flag platform, to address the complexities of releasing code.
 This tutorial will explore the following: